Site Network: LetThereBeNight | 400yrs | Nightwise | Paper Plate Education | PHM Planetarium | AstroCamp | Gosh Dim It | Transit of Venus

 Teacher In-Service Schedule

-The Let There Be Night project team of Art Klinger and Chuck Bueter will meet with the staff of each school for two in-service opportuinites in 2008.
-The first meeting (left) introduces outdoor lighting issues and the Let There Be Night program.
-The second meeting (right) addresses the nuts and bolts of the program and how teachers can interweave it into their classrooms.
-Click the date for images of staff meetings that have already happened.
+The Let There Be Night project team of Art Klinger and Chuck Bueter met with the staff of each school for two in-service opportuinites in 2008.
+The first meeting (below left) introduced outdoor lighting issues and the Let There Be Night program.
+The second meeting (below right) addressed the nuts and bolts of the program and how teachers can interweave it into their classrooms.
+Click the date for images of the first round of staff meetings.

 School Date Time